MarvinCai/presto/docs/src/main/sphinx/connector/pulsar.rst

-``pulsar.max-split-entry-queue-size``                 Size of entry buffer for a split ``pulsar.max-split-queue-cache-size``                 Limit of buffered message and entry size in byte ``pulsar.stats-provider``                             StatsProvider to collect Pulsar Trino connector stats ``pulsar.stats-provider-configs``                     Configuration for StatsProvider in key-value format.
-``pulsar.namespace-delimiter-rewrite-enable``         If enable rewrite Pulsar namespace delimiter ``pulsar.rewrite-namespace-delimiter``                Delimiter used to rewrite Pulsar's default delimiter '/' ``pulsar.managed-ledger-offload-max-threads``         Maximum number of thread pool size for ledger offloading ``pulsar.managed-ledger-offload-driver``              Driver to use to offload/read old data to/from long term storage ``pulsar.offloaders-directory``                       The directory to locate offloaders nar file ``pulsar.offloader-properties``                       Properties and configurations related to specific offloader implementation
+``pulsar.max-split-entry-queue-size``                 Size of entry buffer for a split ``pulsar.max-split-queue-cache-size``                 Limit of buffered message and entry size in byte ``pulsar.stats-provider``                             StatsProvider to collect Pulsar Trino connector stats ``pulsar.stats-provider-configs``                     Configuration for StatsProvider in key-value format ``pulsar.namespace-delimiter-rewrite-enable``         If enable rewrite Pulsar namespace delimiter ``pulsar.rewrite-namespace-delimiter``                Delimiter used to rewrite Pulsar's default delimiter '/' ``pulsar.managed-ledger-offload-max-threads``         Maximum number of thread pool size for ledger offloading ``pulsar.managed-ledger-offload-driver``              Driver to use to offload/read old data to/from long term storage ``pulsar.offloaders-directory``                       The directory to locate offloaders nar file ``pulsar.offloader-properties``                       Properties and configurations related to specific offloader implementation
-``pulsar.auth-plugin``                                Authentication plugin used to authenticate to Pulsar cluster ``pulsar.auth-params``                                Authentication parameter to be used to authenticate to Pulsar cluster ``pulsar.tls-allow-insecure-connection``              Whether the Pulsar client accept untrusted TLS certificate from broker
+``pulsar.nar-extraction-directory``                   Directory to use for extraction Nar file ``pulsar.auth-plugin``                                Authentication plugin used to authenticate to Pulsar cluster ``pulsar.auth-params``                                Authentication parameter to be used to authenticate to Pulsar cluster ``pulsar.tls-allow-insecure-connection``              Whether the Pulsar client accept untrusted TLS certificate from broker